roel-kuiper/tofu-sentiment-analysis/README.md

 ```

 The models need to be downloaded, from [this](https://drive.google.com/open?id=17s48ApEm3b6-MvCgT_HDNANQASBH6o27) location, and placed in the predicting directory (!) in order for the tool to work.
+All files can be downloaded as well from [Zenodo](placeholder TODO)

 ### Requirements